 If you want to, you can use a credit card account to set up automatic payments on things like internet, utilities or maybe even rent.

 Personally, I use my credit card to pay for everything.
-It’s a great way to build up rewards points and keep my credit score high.
+It’s a great way to build up reward points and keep my credit score high.
 For those who carry no debt, using credit cards is actually very important.
 It establishes your credit history and shows you are capable of making on-time payments.

 However (there’s always a “however”), if you carry credit card debt at the moment, or if you struggle to pay off your balance each month, be wary of using your credit card to pay for other bills.
 You don’t want to amass a huge amount of credit card debt each month via automatic billing if you can’t pay it off.